mvalipour/mvalipour.github.io/_posts/2015-11-10-build-telegram-bot-nodejs-heroku.md

 ## Http end-point

-There are two reasons why we need to add a http end-point to our node.js bot server:
+There are two reasons why we need to add an http end-point to our node.js bot server:

 **First of all** to continue enjoying Heroku for free, we want our polling loop to run for-ever on a web role (as oppose to a paid [Heroku scheduler add-on](https://devcenter.heroku.com/articles/scheduler)).
 Heroku shuts the web role process down, if no http port is listened from the process within 30 seconds.